Carrier Global | Transparency in Lobbying at Carrier Global.

 Resolved clause

-Resolved, the shareowners of Carrier request the preparation of a report, updated annually, disclosing:
+The shareowners of Carrier request the preparation of a report, updated annually, disclosing:

 1 Company policy and procedures governing lobbying, both direct and indirect, and grassroots lobbying communications.

-2 Payments by Carrier used for (a) director or indirect lobbying or (b) grassroots lobbying communications, in each case including
+2 Payments by Carrier used for (a) director or indirect lobbying or (b) grassroots lobbying communications, in each case including the amount of the payment and the recipient.

 3 Carrier’s membership in and payments to any tax-exempt organization that writes and endorses model legislation.